Skip to content

 Also see the notes above about disk size and performance.

 There is one special case worth noting.
 If the size in memory is the same as the size on disk then it is worth making the in-memory cache as large as possible.
 (Inplace indexes with expansion on demand also provide this.)
-If this is the case, then the worst performance is when the internal cache and the Linux page cache are the same size - since they are likely to be storing the same data, so half the memory will be wasted.
+If this is the case, then the worst performance is when the internal cache and the Linux page cache are the same size - since they are likely to be storing the same data, half the memory will be wasted.

 Search time